PSS silent pistol: Cartridge

-The PSS uses a specially developed 7.62×41 mm necked round SP-4 (СП-4), also used by the OTs-38 Stechkin silent revolver.
+The PSS uses a specially developed 7.62×41mm necked round SP-4 (СП-4), also used by the OTs-38 Stechkin silent revolver.

 The cartridge contains a propelling charge which drives an internal piston in contact with the base of the bullet.

 On firing, the piston propels the bullet out of the barrel with enough energy to achieve an effective range of 25 meters.

 At the end of its travel, the piston seals the cartridge neck, preventing noise, smoke, or blast from escaping.

 Action

 The PSS is recoil-operated.
 It has a slide designed to operate silently, in keeping with the pistol's design for silent operation.

 In other respects, the PSS generally follows traditional conventions, except for the slide's guide rod, which is located above the barrel and instead of guide rails on the pistol frame.

 The weapon uses a special cartridge with an internal piston.
 It has been measured to produce a sound level of 122 dB.